NelsonAlmeida-18/ESR-TP/README.md

 * Implement a mechanism for clients to request content and receive it from the nearest node.
 * Optimize data transmission to minimize network traffic and the number of content transfer flows.

+## How to deploy the project

+- Make your core network setup
+- Edit the xml config file and specify if each node is a client, RP or just a intermediate node
+- Run `make` to deploy the project (*you have to do this in each node*)